 - Acupuncture to prevent dry mouth and improve quality of life in head and neck cancer patients receiving radiation (NCT01266044).

 - Effect of Tai Chi versus structured exercise on physical fitness and stress reduction in cancer survivors (NCT00246818).

 Patients who are interested in taking part in these or any clinical trials should talk with their doctor.

 Several clinical trials databases offer patients, family members, and health professionals information about research studies that use CAM.
 Clinical trials can be found by searching the following:

-The NCCAM Clinical Trials Web page, which can be searched by the type of treatment or disease.
+- The NCCIH Clinical Trials Web page, which can be searched by the type of treatment or disease.

 Patients, their families, and their health care providers can learn about CAM therapies from the following government agencies and resources:

-NCCAM is the federal government's lead agency for scientific research on CAM.
-NCCAM is dedicated to exploring complementary and alternative healing practices in the context of rigorous science, training CAM researchers, and disseminating authoritative information to the public and professionals.
+- NCCIH is the federal government's lead agency for scientific research on CAM.
+NCCIH is dedicated to exploring complementary and alternative healing practices in the context of rigorous science, training CAM researchers, and disseminating authoritative information to the public and professionals.

-The NCCAM Clearinghouse provides information on NCCAM and on CAM, including fact sheets, other publications, and searches of federal databases of scientific and medical literature.
+- The NCCIH Clearinghouse provides information on NCCIH and on CAM, including fact sheets, other publications, and searches of federal databases of scientific and medical literature.
 Publications include the following: